jedcn/talk-learning-with-tools/README.md

 This question is designed so that an answer quickly pops into your mind.
 That answer is 10 cents, and it is incorrect.

-If you ask this of college students, 80% of them will get it wrong.
+If you write this question down on a piece of paper and ask it of college students, 80% of them will get it wrong.

-Yet, if you make the font harder to read-- perhaps make it blurry or written in a strange font, then 675
+What do you think happens if you make the paper hard to read, with a washed out font?

+The failure rate drops dramatically, in the neighborhood of 80% -> 30%.

+Here's another lesson to be learned: there may be a part of your brain that's looking for the quick, easy answer.
+This part seems to be "dismissed" if you increase your cognitive load.

 ### Pomodoro Technique